nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_11_line_ivr.md

 # IVR Hourly Distribution

-*IVR Hourly Distribution* for IVRs (Interactive Voice Response) selected in the set working hours.
+*IVR Hourly Distribution* for IVRs (Interactive Voice Response) selected during configured working hours.

 The line graph shows the total of the choices made in the IVRs selected during working hours.